mpchadwick/pngarbage/README.md

 ### How?

 Currently, pngarbage will flag a png as "garbage" if it has no transparent pixels.
-Alpha transparency is one of the primary reasons to use a PNG and an image doesn't have any transparent pixels, there's a high likelyhood that JPEG could be used, resulting in serious savings.
+Alpha transparency is one of the primary reasons to use a PNG and if an image doesn't have any transparent pixels, there's a high likelihood that JPEG could have been used, resulting in serious savings.

 ### Usage